Limiting distribution of maximal crossing and nesting of Poissonized random matchings: Orthogonal polynomial Riemann--Hilbert problems

-The solution $\bY^\infty$ is related to the orthogonal polynomials $\pi_{n,\infty}$ with respect to the measure $\mu_\infty$~\eqref{eq:C-1} and we have
+The solution $\bY^\infty$ is related to the orthogonal polynomials $\pi_{n,\infty}$ with respect to the measure $\mu_\infty$~\eqref{eqC-1}, and we have

-Precisely this continuous Riemann-Hilbert problem was analyzed asymptotically in \cite{BDJ, 2, BKMM}.
-The steepest-descent analysis for discrete Riemann-Hilbert problem was studied for general discrete measure on the real line in \cite{BKMM}.
-Both works expand upon the continuous weight case studied in \cite{DKMVZa, DKMVZb}.
-In the course of proving Theorems~\ref{thm:3} and~\ref{thm:4} we improve these results as follows: we expand the analysis of \cite{BKMM} to the case when a gap and saturated region of the equilibrium measure (see the discussion below) are about to open up, and we compute explicit formulae for the first three terms in the expansion of the solution in both the discrete and continuous cases extending the results of \cite{BDJ, 2, BKMM} where only leading terms were calculated.
+Precisely, this continuous Riemann--Hilbert problem was analyzed asymptotically in \cite{BDJ,2,BKMM}.
+The steepest-descent analysis for discrete Riemann--Hilbert problem was studied for general discrete measure on the real line in \cite{BKMM}.
+Both works expand upon the continuous weight case studied in \cite{DKMVZa,DKMVZb}.
+In the course of proving Theorems~\ref{thm3} and~\ref{thm4} we improve these results as follows: we expand the analysis of \cite{BKMM} to the case when a gap and saturated region of the equilibrium measure (see the discussion below) are about to open up, and we compute explicit formulas for the first three terms in the expansion of the solution in both the discrete and continuous cases extending the results of \cite{BDJ,2,BKMM} where only leading terms were calculated.\looseness=1